Now we need to look at one of the most inspiring examples in the Old Testament. It should become etched in our memories forever.

 “And when the time was that Elkanah offered, he gave to Peninnah his wife, and to all her sons and her daughters, portions: But unto Hannah he gave a worthy [or double] portion; for he loved Hannah: but the Lord had shut up her womb” (verses 4-5).
 Hannah was the love of Elkanah’s life—not Peninnah.

 “And her [Hannah’s] adversary [Peninnah] also provoked her sore, for to make her fret, because the Lord had shut up her womb.
 And as he did so year by year, when she went up to the house of the Lord, so she provoked her; therefore she wept, and did not eat” (verses 6-7).
 Note that God closed Hannah’s womb.
 This was a significant trial for Hannah, and she received a lot of grief over it.

 Husband Comes First

 Notice how Elkanah handled this situation.
-“Then said Elkanah her husband to her, Hannah, why weepest thou? and why eatest thou not? and why is thy heart grieved? am not I better to thee than ten sons?” (verse 8).
+“Then said Elkanah her husband to her, Hannah, why weepest thou? and why eatest thou not? and why is thy heart grieved? am not I better to thee than ten sons?”
+(1 Samuel 1:8).
 Elkanah was teaching his wife a very important lesson.
-Is a husband not more valuable than ten sons?
+Is a husband not more valuable than 10 sons?
 For a marriage to work, the supreme love must be between the husband and the wife.
 Serious problems arise in marriages when one of the parents exalts the children above the other mate.

 But this example is about much more than a physical marriage—it is really about our spiritual marriage.
-Jesus Christ is our Husband, and He wants to be certain that we don’t look to any individual, any man, more than Him—that we will never exalt a man or ten men above Jesus Christ.
+Jesus Christ is our Husband, and He wants to be certain that we don’t look to any individual, any man, more than Him—that we will never exalt a man or 10 men above Jesus Christ.
 That is what created the Laodicean condition today!
 We are Christ’s helpmeet.
-We are to love God, our Husband, above the members in the Church.
+We are to love God above the members in the Church.
 It is vital that we understand this lesson.